Karl Gebhardt

-Karl Franz Gebhardt (23 November 1897 – 2 June 1948) was a German medical doctor and a war criminal during World War II.
-He served as Medical Superintendent of the Hohenlychen Sanatorium, Consulting Surgeon of the Waffen-SS, Chief Surgeon in the Staff of the Reich Physician SS and Police, and personal physician to Heinrich Himmler.

-Gebhardt was the main coordinator of a series of surgical experiments performed on inmates of the concentration camps at Ravensbrück and Auschwitz.
+Karl Franz Gebhardt (23 November 1897 – 2 June 1948) was a Nazi physician and a war criminal.
+Gebhardt was the main coordinator of a series of medical atrocities performed on inmates of the concentration camps at Ravensbrück and Auschwitz.
 These experiments were an attempt to defend his approach to the surgical management of grossly contaminated traumatic wounds, against the then-new innovations of antibiotic treatment of injuries acquired on the battlefield.

 During the Subsequent Nuremberg Trials, Gebhardt stood trial in the Doctors' trial (American Military Tribunal No. I).
-He was convicted of war crimes and crimes against humanity and sentenced to death on 20 August 1947.
-He was hanged on 2 June 1948, in Landsberg Prison in Bavaria.
+He was convicted of war crimes and crimes against humanity and condemned to death on 20 August 1947.
+He was hanged on 2 June 1948 at Landsberg Prison in Bavaria.

 Career before World War II

 In his student days Gebhardt had been a supporter of the national counter-revolutionary movement and was active among other things in the Volunteer Corps "the Upland Alliance."
 Gebhardt studied medicine in Munich beginning in 1919.
+In 1923, Gebhardt, a member of the Freikorps Oberland, participated in the Beer Hall Putsch.
 In 1924, after two years as an unpaid assistant physician he received a post as an intern at the Surgical Clinic of the University of Munich.
 Gebhardt trained under the tutelage of Ferdinand Sauerbruch and later under Erich Lexer, finally gaining his habilitation in 1932.
 Gebhardt had a distinguished career prior to World War II, contributing a great deal to the development of the field of sports medicine.
 He wrote articles on physical medicine and rehabilitation, a textbook on sports rehabilitation and he disseminated his ideas in Germany and throughout the rest of Europe.

+Nazi Party membership and activities

-Gebhardt's Nazi career began with his joining the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP, more commonly known as the Nazi Party) on 1 May 1933.
+Gebhardt's Nazi career began with his joining the Nazi Party (NSDAP) on 1 May 1933.
 In 1935, he moved to Berlin, where he was appointed associate professor.
-That year, Gebhardt joined the Schutzstaffel (SS) and was also appointed Medical Superintendent of Hohenlychen Sanatorium in the Uckermark, which he changed from a sanatorium for tuberculosis patients into an orthopedic clinic.
+That year, Gebhardt joined the Schutzstaffel (SS) and was also appointed Medical Superintendent of the Hohenlychen Sanatorium in the Uckermark, which he changed from a sanatorium for tuberculosis patients into an orthopedic clinic.
 At Hohenlychen Sanatorium, Gebhardt started the first sports medicine clinic in Germany and developed sports programs for amputees and other disabled people.
 Gebhardt was also appointed to the Deutsche Hochschule für Leibesübungen (German College for Physical Education) in 1935, where he became the first professor of sports medicine in Berlin.

 In 1936 he distinguished himself in his post as a head of the Medical Department of the Akademie für Sport und Leibeserziehung (Academy for Exercise and Physical Training) as senior physician of the 1936 Summer Olympics.
-Hohenlychen Sanatorium became the sports sanatorium for the Third Reich and served as the central hospital for the athletes who participated in the 1936 Summer Olympics.
+Hohenlychen Sanatorium became the sports sanatorium for Nazi Germany and served as the central hospital for the athletes who participated in the 1936 Summer Olympics.
 In 1937 he became chair holder for orthopedic surgery at the University of Berlin.
-In 1938, Gebhardt was appointed as Heinrich Himmler's personal physician.
+In 1938, Gebhardt was appointed as SS leader Heinrich Himmler's personal physician.